-2.2I Homeless Student
+2.21 Homeless Student

 A person defined as "homeless" is entitled to admission "regardless of the residence of the person, of either parent of the person, or the person's guardian or other person having lawful control of the person."
 Therefore, a person who is homeless is entitled to admission in any Texas school district.
 The definition in 42 U.S.C. §11302 is similar, but not identical, to the definition of "homeless children and youths" enacted in the No Child Left Behind (NCLB) legislation enacted by Congress in 2002.
-As the definition in the NCLB legislation applies specifically under federal law to the enrollment of homeless children and youth, the Texas Education Agency, advised that school districts apply the NCLB definition, in addition to the definition in 42 U.S.C.§11302, when determining if a student is eligible for enrollment under §25.001(b)(5).
-Both definitions are included below.
+As the definition in the NCLB legislation applies specifically under federal law to the enrollment of homeless children and youth, the Texas Education Agency, advised that school districts apply the NCLB definition, in addition to the definitions are included below.
 Under federal law, homeless students may not be segregated from students who are not homeless, prohibiting assignments to a "shelter school" or other segregated setting.
 Limited exceptions are provided for a short period to deal with a health and safety emergency or to provide temporary, special, and supplementary services that are unique to the needs of the homeless children.